Branding

 • Architect portfolios

-• Photographer portfolios etc
+• Photographer portfolios and similar editorial projects

 Files to prepare

-Save image files and photos of the catalogue as JPG (ideally 16:9 aspect ratio – minimum 1920×1080 pixels).
+Please upload image files and photos of the catalogue in JPG format, ideally 16:9 aspect ratio, with a minimum resolution of 1920 × 1080 px.

 Included